a full view of Building 32 from the soccer fields, showcasing its colorful mural

 Health Professions Building

-• Staff is in the final phase of project close-out.
+• Staff has completed project close-out.
 The total project cost is projected below $33M.

 • The artist has completed the mural.